 President: Ruth Linka, Associate Publisher (Orca Book Publishers; Victoria, BC)

-Treasurer: Brian Lam, President & Publisher (Arsenal Pulp Press; Victoria, BC)
+Treasurer: Brian Lam, President & Publisher (Arsenal Pulp Press; Vancouver, BC)

 Secretary: Todd Besant, Executive Editor (ARP Books; Winnipeg, MB)